semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 ## Limitations

 - Historical scanning can slow down scan times.
-Depending on the size of your repository history, it can take as quickly as under 5 minutes to more than 60 minutes for extreme cases.
+Depending on the size of your repository history, scans can finish under 5 minutes to more than 60 minutes for extreme cases.
 - Within SCP, historical scan findings are not automatically marked as **Fixed**.
 Findings can only exist in two states: `Open` or `Ignored`.
 Because Semgrep scans do not automatically detect historical findings as fixed, you must manually rotate and triage the secret as `Ignored`.
 - A finding can show up twice in the CLI with historical scanning enabled: the HEAD commit in the regular Secrets scan and another commit in the historical scan.
     - If findings are sent to SCP, they are deduplicated and appear as a **regular finding**, not a historical finding.